julianzanetti/Terraform-AWS-Udemy/README.md

 # Terraform-AWS-Udemy
-Todas las practicas realizadas en este curso de 22 horas de Terraform implementado en AWS de Udemy.
+All the practices done in this 22 hour course on Terraform implemented on AWS from Udemy.

-## Certificado.
+## Certificate.